Healthy Tuna Pasta Bake

 - Fresh basil or parsley.
 I have potted herbs on standby but if you haven’t got any then you can use 1-2 teaspoons Italian Herb Mix.

-STEP 3.
-Mix the cream cheese with half of the Passata until well blended.
+- Mix the cream cheese with half of the passata until well blended.

-STEP 5.
-Add the corn, a handful of the grated cheese, drained tuna, chopped basil, salt, sweetener and dried chilli flakes and stir to combine.
+- Add the corn, a handful of the grated cheese, drained tuna, chopped basil, salt, sweetener and dried chili flakes and stir to combine.

-STEP 6.
-Transfer to an ovenproof baking dish (aprox 20x30cm) and drizzle with the reserved pasta water.
+- Transfer to an ovenproof baking dish (mine measured 20x30cm) and drizzle with the reserved pasta water.

 - Add texture and CRUNCH!
 Not really suitable for those on a diet but my kids LOVE this.
 Crumble of a bag of salted crisps and sprinkle over the pasta bake.
 Alternatively you can use a few tablespoons of Panko breadcrumbs or wholemeal breadcrumbs which are a healthy extra.